top of page

 While I did agree with his point that the brain changes while starving, I pointed out there have been countless people throughout ALL of humanity who starved and never once ate their brother.
 A person’s heart is not in line with God’s to be able to commit that act.

-I will admit I was very annoyed at the comment, hence why I clapped back, very politely of course but still with some spiciness in my voice.
+I will admit I was very disheartened at the comment, hence why I spoke back, very politely of course but still with some spiciness in my voice.
 But honestly, sometimes rude just needs to be clapped back on, especially in front of someone who just found out something that they believed was wrong, geez. 🤦♀️

 First Published in Never Stop Writing.